-Merino was the first in the laminates industry to actively participate with BIS for creating a standard for HPL, the first one to get post forming laminates, and also the frontrunner to launch big size – 14×6 ft laminates.
-We have created a revolution in the restroom industry by launching compact based restroom cubicles in collaboration with Besco from Singapore.
+Merino was the first in the laminates industry to actively participate with BIS in creating a standard for HPL, the first one to get post-forming laminates, and also the frontrunner to launch big size – 14×6 ft laminates.
+We have created a revolution in the restroom industry by launching compact-based restroom cubicles in collaboration with Besco from Singapore.

-We have been instrumental in bringing organised working into practice in this industry.
-It is because of our state-of- the-art technology that we initially started with 500 sheets per day and today we have reached a remarkable production mark of 50,000 sheets per day.
-Merino contributes significantly to the organised sector in the panels industry; which is close to 50 percent.
+We have been instrumental in bringing organised work into practice in this industry.
+It is because of our state-of-the-art technology that we initially started with 500 sheets per day and today we have reached a remarkable production mark of 50,000 sheets per day.
+Merino contributes significantly to the organised sector in the panels industry; which is close to 50 per cent.

 What are the product categories offered by Merino?

-The Merino’s uniqueness and strength lie in its core objective to continuously offer new products keeping pace with international trends and market demand.
-Over the years, Merino has been an innovator of quality products which have been increasingly appreciated and well-received by the architects and interior designers by complementing their creative needs.
-Today, we can proudly call ourselves as one stop surface solution provider in the surface industry, offering a wide range of surface products starting from laminates, specialty laminates, compacts, pre-laminated boards, internal and external wall claddings, solid surfaces, PU acrylic coated panels, flooring, valueadded compact products like Merino restroom cubicles, lockers and many more.
+Merino’s uniqueness and strength lie in its core objective to continuously offer new products keeping pace with international trends and market demand.
+Over the years, Merino has been an innovator of quality products that have been increasingly appreciated and well-received by architects and interior designers by complementing their creative needs.
+Today, we can proudly call ourselves a one-stop surface solution provider in the surface industry, offering a wide range of surface products starting from laminates, speciality laminates, compacts, pre-laminated boards, internal and external wall claddings, solid surfaces, PU acrylic coated panels, flooring, value added compact products like Merino restroom cubicles, lockers and many more.